CivicActions/guidebook/docs/030-policies/employment.md

 ## Employment Classifications

-CivicActions has established the following Employee Classifications for compensation and benefit purposes only.
+Bloom has established the following Employee Classifications for compensation and benefit purposes only.

 Regular Full-Time Employee: An employee who is scheduled to work no less than 40 hours in a work week .
-The employee is eligible for all employment benefits offered by CivicActions.
+The employee is eligible for all employment benefits offered by Bloom.

 Regular Part-Time Employee: An employee who is scheduled to work less than 40 hours in a workweek.
-Regular part-time employees working at least 30 hours a week are eligible for all employment benefits offered by CivicActions.
+Regular part-time employees working at least 30 hours a week are eligible for all employment benefits offered by Bloom.

 Whether an employee is exempt or non-exempt depends on specific, statutory tests.
 See [Anti Harassment Policies](anti-harassment-policies.md).
 For our purposes, exempt employees don't get overtime and non-exempt do.